-- FTA is anticipated to issue a Record of Decision (ROD) this spring, which completes the environmental review process and allows WSF to move forward with design and construction once funding becomes available.
+- Washington State Ferries and the Federal Transit Administration (FTA) reached a major milestone.
+FTA issued a Record of Decision (ROD) on August 22.
+This completes the environmental review process and allows WSF to move forward with design and construction.

 In June 2013, Washington State Ferries (WSF) and the Federal Transit Administration (FTA) released the Final Environmental Impact Statement (EIS) for the Mukilteo Multimodal Project.
-The Preferred Alternative (pdf 1.3 MB) known as a modified Elliot Point 2 (pdf 1.3 MB), relocates the ferry terminal one-third of a mile east of the existing terminal.
+The Selected Alternative (pdf 1.3 MB), known as a modified Elliot Point 2, relocates the ferry terminal one-third of a mile east of the existing terminal.
 View the latest project fact sheet (pdf 1.1 MB) to learn more.

 Why is WSDOT